The Ambassadors (Holbein): Anamorphic skull

 The most notable and famous of Holbein's symbols in the work is the distorted skull which is placed in the bottom centre of the composition.
 The skull, rendered in anamorphic perspective, another invention of the Early Renaissance, is meant to be a visual puzzle as the viewer must approach the painting from high on the right side, or low on the left side, to see the form as an accurate rendering of a human skull.
 While the skull is evidently intended as a vanitas or memento mori, it is unclear why Holbein gave it such prominence in this painting.
 A simple explanation is that "memento mori" was de Dinteville's motto, while another possibility is that this painting represents three levels: the heavens as portrayed by the astrolabe and other objects on the upper shelf, the living world as evidenced by books and a musical instrument on the lower shelf, and death signified by the skull.

-It has also been hypothesized that the painting was meant to hang beside a doorway, or even in a stairwell, so that persons entering the room or walking up the stairs and passing the painting on their left would be confronted by the appearance of the skull.
-A further possibility is that Holbein simply wished to show off his ability with the technique in order to secure future commissions.
-However, artists often incorporated skulls as a reminder of mortality.
-Holbein may have intended the skulls (one as a gray slash and the other as a medallion on Jean de Dinteville's hat) and the crucifix in the upper left corner to encourage contemplation of one's impending death and the resurrection.